Skip to main content

 “She is… she was found dead… Murdered perhaps… the same night Mallal…” Raja Viraj stopped as Ishaan Dev stared at him in disbelief.
 Not knowing what more to tell, Raja Viraj bowed and left with an excuse to see that the Maharaja’s entourage was ready for departure.
 Ishaan Dev could barely nod or register his words as he stared at the swaying curtains of the tent.

 For a moment, he felt like he couldn’t breathe, or that he had forgotten how to.
 He took two deep breaths to reassure himself that he was still breathing and found his hand trembling a little on his dagger.
 His throat went dry as he got up and walked to his dresser.
 Among his things, he found the pendant Kumari Advika had given him only two days ago.
 She was asking for forgiveness.
 Crying and begging for it.
 Yet he could not forgive her wholeheartedly.
-He blamed her for coming in between him and his wife.
+He blamed her for coming between him and his wife.
 He suddenly remembered her tears.
-How once in wordy letters he had promised her that she would never be sad once they were together.
+How, once in wordy letters, he had promised her that she would never be sad once they were together.
 And every time he had seen her since, she was in pain.
 An old pain ached in his heart.
 Ishaan Dev couldn’t perhaps admit even to himself that a part of him could never forget past memories of who he assumed she was; his heart ached in a loss he perhaps never knew he would feel.
-His pain was controlled, and somehow, he knew the way she was recklessly going around playing with minds bigger than hers this was destined to happen, yet a part of him felt pity for her.
-He suddenly had this thought; Was it possible that she killed herself?
-Or even now Trishaan Dev was after the people who ever mattered to him?
+His pain was controlled, and somehow, he knew the way she was recklessly going around playing with minds bigger than hers, this was destined to happen, yet a part of him felt pity for her.
+He suddenly had this thought: Was it possible that she killed herself?
+Or even now, Trishaan Dev was after the people who ever mattered to him?
 His jaws tightened as he remembered little Mrityunjoy playing in his mother’s arms.
 He needed to make sure they were safe.
 He needed to be at Neelambargarh and see Priyambada.
 Hug her to do away with the sudden emptiness that made his chest feel hollow.
 He stared at the pendant before summoning Raja Viraj again.

-“I don’t have any answers from Mait.” he shook his head trying to read into Ishaan Dev’s mind.
+“I don’t have any answers from Mait.” he shook his head, trying to read into Ishaan Dev’s mind.
 “But my spies say they don’t believe she killed herself.”

-“Then do me a favour, send them a note of condolence on behalf of Neelambargarh with… this…” He held out the pendant and Raja Viraj took it and nodded with no questions asked.
+“Then do me a favour, send them a note of condolence on behalf of Neelambargarh with… this…” He held out the pendant, and Raja Viraj took it and nodded with no questions asked.
 It was then that the guard walked in to inform them that Rajkumar Advait was here to see the Maharaja.
-Raja Viraj exchanged a puzzling glance with Maharaja Ishaan Dev and the prince walked in looking grim and sleepless.
+Raja Viraj exchanged a puzzling glance with Maharaja Ishaan Dev, and the prince walked in looking grim and sleepless.

 “I come here to pledge myself to your cause, Maharaja.”
 He wasted no time in kneeling before Ishaan Dev as he frowned.
-“I know my father has already offered his troops and cavalry, elephants and horses but I offer myself to you, and your cause.”
+“I know my father has already offered his troops and cavalry, elephants and horses, but I offer myself to you and your cause.”

 “But you are his heir, Raya Vishyam told us…” Raja Viraj spoke.